trevorstephens/gplearn/doc/intro.rst

       1.0.
     - square root returns the square root of the absolute value of the argument.
-    - log returns the square root of the absolute value of the argument, or for very small values less than 0.001, it returns 0.0.
+    - log returns the logarithm of the absolute value of the argument, or for very small values less than 0.001, it returns 0.0.
     - inverse, if the argument lies between -0.001 and 0.001, returns 0.0.